-If you do not fare well on boats you may find this level best for you.
+If you do not fare well on boats you may find this lower level best for you.
 However, there is nothing to stop you chopping and changing.

 As you reach the mouth of the estuary the catamaran moves out and near to the coast.
-This is the time the workers on board offer you the chance to go below decks to vies the sea bed and its flora and fauna.
+This is the time the workers on board offer you the chance to go below decks to view the sea bed and its flora and fauna.

 The boat is not the glass bottomed boat it claims to be but rather has glass sides in, I think, four chambers.
 Each of these will comfortably seat a fair few people.

 The main highlights detailed are:

-The 18th century British naval base
+- The 18th century British naval base

-Golden Farm reputed to have once been the home of Lord Nelson.
+- Golden Farm reputed to have once been the home of Lord Nelson

 - The huge fortress of La Mola.
 You can book a boat trip here via the Yellow Catamaran company.

-Sant Felip, which is open to visitors on Thursdays.
+- Sant Felip, which is open to visitors on Thursdays.

-Llatzeret, which housed the quarantine hospital in the early 20th Century.
+- Llatzeret, which housed the quarantine hospital in the early 20th Century.

-Georgetown, the home of British troops, now called Es Castell.
+- Georgetown, the home of British troops, now called Es Castell.

-Illa Del Rei, Bloody Island, once home of the British army’s hospital.
+- Illa Del Rei, Bloody Island, once home of the British army’s hospital.